fp7-alien/OCF-OFGW/TBAM-Agent/README.md

 The configuration process to authenticate the users in the OFGW is detailed considering debian 6 as operating system and a [OFELIA](https://github.com/fp7-ofelia/ocf/wiki/Overview) LDAP sever:

-1. DNS bind between LDAP url and its ip address (for e.g., add LDAP_ip_address LDAP_url in /etc/hosts)
+1. DNS bind between LDAP url and its ip address (e.g., add LDAP_ip_address LDAP_url in /etc/hosts)
 2. Install package ibpam-ldapd (e.g, apt-get install ibpam-ldapd) and follow the procedure on the UI to configure the package.
 When required:
 	1. Insert the LDAP url
 	2. Set the correct DN